 The stem cells of the cord blood can be used to treat many diseases.
 Hematopoietic stem cells, which are extracted from the bone marrow or the newborn baby umbilical cord, can create new blood cells via the process of haematopoiesis.
 These cells produce red and white blood cells as well as platelets.
 HSCT or Hematopoietic Stem Cell Transplantation is a procedure that is used to treat many diseases.
 Here are a few ailments which stem cells may help cure:

-- Some types of leukaemia: Chemotherapy in high doses is used to kill Leukemia cells.
-The disadvantage of this process is that it also damages the blood-forming cells which are found in the bone-marrow.
-HSCT helps replace damaged cells and facilitates the patient’s recovery
+- Some types of leukaemia: Chemotherapy in high doses is used to kill Leukaemia cells.
+The disadvantage of this process is that it also damages the blood-forming cells which are found in the bone marrow.
+HSCT helps replace damaged cells and facilitates the patient’s recovery.

 - Lymphoma: Much like leukaemia, lymphoma is also treated by a combination of chemotherapy and radiation.
-HSCT makes it possible to administer high doses of chemotherapy by replacing damaged cells with the healthy ones
+HSCT makes it possible to administer high doses of chemotherapy by replacing damaged cells with healthy ones.

-Other diseases that can be treated with cord blood stem cells include solid tumours, cancers, immune system disorders, metabolic disorders, sickle cell disease and bone marrow diseases.
+Other diseases that can be treated with cord blood stem cells include solid tumours, cancers, immune system disorders, metabolic disorders, sickle cell disease, and bone marrow diseases.
 The US Food and Drug Administration (FDA) has currently approved cord blood stem cell treatment for a list of more than 80 ailments.
-Stem cell treatment is also approved for treatment of osteopetrosis, Langerhans cell histiocytosis and hemophagocytic lymphohistiocytosis.
+Stem cell treatment is also approved for the treatment of osteopetrosis, Langerhans cell histiocytosis, and hemophagocytic lymphohistiocytosis.

 The main use of cord blood is a cord blood transplant.
-During a cord blood transplant, healthy stem cells are introduced into the blood stream and help in healing and repairing damaged tissue.
+During a cord blood transplant, healthy stem cells are introduced into the bloodstream and help in healing and repairing damaged tissue.
 A successful transplant results in a new immune system for the beneficiary.
-The success rate of a stem cell transplant increases with cord blood stem cells compared to those sourced from the bone marrow from an older person.
+The success rate of a stem cell transplant increases with cord blood stem cells compared to those sourced from the bone marrow of an older person.